Mallott-Lab/ICC_commentary/README.md

 # ICC commentary

-The repository contains the code used to generate the figure.
+The repository contains the code used to generate the figure in R. Additional text was added to the figure in Inkscape.
+Both the unedited output from R and the final figure are included here.